dvansoye/Git-Obsidian/prompt-portfolio/extractMentalModels.md

 Instructions to User:

-1. Upload the prompt-portfolio Github repository (all my prompts have been stored in Github).
+1. Upload the prompt-portfolio Github repository (all my prompts and the model models have been stored in Github).
-2. Upload the Mentale Modelle folder (as code).
-3. Upload the document (or documents) to analyze.
+2. Upload the document (or documents) to analyze.
-4. Type extractMentalModels.prompt.md as the prompt.
+3. Type extractMentalModels.md as the prompt.

 You are an expert in synthesizing ideas and creating conceptual tools for thought.
 Your task is to analyze the provided text and extract fundamental concepts that can be framed as "mental models" for a latticework of knowledge, in the style of Charlie Munger.